 Packet Capture (PCAP)

 GigaVUE-FM allows you to configure packet capture at the ingress port or egress port or both.
-The port type used for packet capture can be a network, tool, hybrid, inline tool, or inline network port.
-The port must be physical ports.
+The port must be a physical port.
+The port type used for packet capture can be network, tool, hybrid, inline tool, or inline network port.
 Packet capture is not supported on GigaSMART ports or back plane ports.

 Note: PCAP feature is enabled by default.
 To disable/re-enable PCAP, contact Gigamon customer support.
 Once disabled, the corresponding PCAP configurations will not work.